Mike-Wilkins/Hotel-Revenue-Report/README.md

 -- Repeat for each column
 ```
-2. All columns within the new dataset should have approproate data types.
+**2. All columns within the new dataset should have approproate data types.**

 ![image](https://github.com/Mike-Wilkins/Hotel-Revenue-Report/blob/main/DataTypeSummary.png)